-Therese Jones is an assistant policy analyst at the RAND Corporation and a doctoral candidate at the Pardee RAND Graduate School.
+Therese Jones is an assistant policy researcher at the RAND Corporation and a doctoral candidate at the Pardee RAND Graduate School.
 Her dissertation focuses on the regulation of commercial human spaceflight, and how the organizational culture and aerospace regulatory histories of the FAA and NASA impact their ability to regulate spaceflight.
-She spent Fall 2015 at the UN Office of Outer Space Affairs to support this work.
+She spent fall 2015 at the UN Office of Outer Space Affairs to support this work.

 Her other work includes studies of GPS and Satcom vulnerabilities (both space and ground systems), an analysis of the interactions between commercial space companies and the U.S. government, analysis of the viability and trajectory of space startups, and a robust decision making model of land conservation strategies for protecting endangered California animal/plant species based on climate change projections.